 According to the 2007 OECD report, the market of counterfeit goods crossed more than $250 billion worldwide.
 The counterfeiting of goods is completely banned in numerous places still Counterfeit money is the most popular and major problem in many countries.

 Money counterfeiting is a worldwide concern, which is experienced by various developed and developing nations from time to time.
 If you are thinking that currency counterfeiting is more of a recent phenomenon, then you couldn’t be more wrong.
 Historians believe that the origin of currency counterfeiting is probably of the same age as the currency itself.

 In simple terms, counterfeit money is an imitation of an actual currency without the legal nod from the national government of the concerned nation.
 If went unnoticed, currency counterfeit can drain any nation’s economy by causing unparallel inflation and various economic problems.

 1. Unethical Hacking/ Cyber Attack

-According to a report, global cyber attack in 2016 costed several companies over $450 billion, excluded millions of stolen documents and records.
+According to a report, global cyber attacks in 2016 cost several companies over $450 billion, excluded millions of stolen documents and records.